Online Undergraduate Degree Completion Program, Bachelor’s Degree

-In an online environment shared with other accomplished, motivated, mature students, the program’s flexible format allows participants to accomplish their goals without disrupting personal, family, and professional commitments.
-Students who complete the academic coursework that comprises the UDCP will graduate from Boston University with a Bachelor of Liberal Studies in Interdisciplinary Studies.
+In a fully online environment shared with other accomplished, motivated, mature students, the program’s flexible format allows participants to accomplish their goals without disrupting personal, family, and professional commitments.
+Students who complete the academic coursework that comprises the Online UDCP will graduate from Boston University with a Bachelor of Liberal Studies in Interdisciplinary Studies.

 Students who complete the bachelor’s degree in Interdisciplinary Studies will be able to demonstrate:

 - A broad understanding of the liberal arts (that may be considered complete in itself or as suitable preparation for graduate studies), along with college-level rhetorical acumen through exposure to the humanities, social sciences, and natural sciences, including mathematics and computer science.

 - Critical thinking skills via analysis and material studied in the classical and contemporary liberal arts using the interdisciplinary study method of particular themes and disciplines.